DahianaMC/Neural-Networks/README.md

 - I ran 2 more models to see if I can get a better accuracy, I ran Random Forest Classifier and Logistic Regression.
 For the Ramdom Forest the accuracy was 0.69 and for the Logistic Regression was 0.47.
 I got better results with the neural network model.
 - I expected to get a similar result with the Ramdom Forest since these 2 models have similar accuracy.
 - I expected for the Logistic Regression to give me worst results, since the accuracy is much lower than the Neural Network.
+- I increased the number of neurons for the hidden layers (up to 5 times the features), changed activation functions for hidden layers and output layer, I added a third layer, I used 100 epochs, I bucket the variables different and any of these changes make the accuracy goes higher than 0.7183.